 Tuesday & Wednesday evenings

-If you, or anyone you know, wants to come to one of the weekly Youth Clubs, or are in need of other support, phone or text our Helpline number: 07391 974790 or visit Brad at Pershore Riverside Centre Monday-Thursday 10-5.
+If you, or anyone you know, wants to come to one of the weekly Youth Clubs, or are in need of other support, phone 01386 554713or visit Brad at Pershore Riverside Centre Monday-Wednesday 10-8, Thursday 10-3.

 Leaders offer practical support, eg around revision, careers advice, CVs and interviews; personal support around bullying, relationships, sexual health and alcohol awareness; and life skill sessions, including cookery, first aid, healthy living and internet safety.
 On Wednesdays an independent counsellor is available for exam stress or tougher issues “Coming here stops me from getting into trouble because if the youth centre wasn’t here then I would probably just be hanging around in the town.”